TerrordactylDesigns/boombot/README.md

 * chrome up - sets the bots laptop to ChromeOS

 * droid up - sets the bots laptop to Android phone

+##Queue commands

+/q - gives information on the current queue settings

+* q - list the current queue

+* q+ - add yourself to the queue

+* q- - remove yourself from the queue

+* /plays - list the play counts of each DJ on stage

+##Queue control (Room Mods Only)

+* q on - turn the queue on

+* q off - turn the queue off

+* /settings - see the queues current settings

+* /1 - set the song limit to 1

+* /2 - set the song limit to 2

+* /3 - set the song limit to 3

+* /none - set the song limit to 100

 ##Automatic DJ mode